 |Logon Time||The logon time of the user who logged in to the session.|

-The time the user remained logged in to the session.
+The duration of time that the user is logged on the Linux desktop.

 User Experience Metrics

-Displays performance details for a virtual or published desktop session that uses the PCoIP or VMware Blast display protocol.
+Displays performance details for a virtual or published desktop session that uses the VMware Blast display protocol.
 To view these performance details, click More.
 To refresh these details, click the refresh icon.